cafjs/caf_session/README.md

 What's wrong with cookies for session management?

 * Chosen by the server not the client.
-* Cannot have sensible, human-friendly, identifiers.
+* Cannot have sensible, human-friendly, values.
 * Do not move between devices.
 * Browsers mess with them, making it difficult to replicate behavior outside the browser.